5horty/tutorial-template/docs/source/updaeted_frontednd.rst

 Overview
 ========

-This is a Flutter-based mobile application for managing cooking recipes.
-The app allows users to create accounts, log in, browse recipes, search for recipes, add new recipes with images and step-by-step instructions, and follow recipes with a step-by-step guided cooking mode.
+This is a Flutter-based mobile application for learning to cook.
+The app allows users to create accounts, log in, browse recipes, search for recipes, add new recipes with images and step-by-step instructions, and follow recipes with a step-by-step guide.

 The frontend is organized into several core modules:
 - Core files (routing, themes, sessions, API responses)